How a Forensic Accountant Can Help During a Divorce

-- Perform a trace to determine the separate or community status of property.
+- Perform a trace to determine the separate or community status of the property.

 - Assist your divorce attorney in preparing document requests of the other party.

-- Assist your divorce attorney in gathering information that will be used when preparing subpoenas.
+- Assist your divorce attorney in gathering the information that will be used when preparing subpoenas.